All Counselling Fees are covered by Health Canada FNIHB

 Let us work with you and your family to enhance stability and address your areas of healing.
 Work with a qualified and credentialed counsellor with experience in the First Nations community.
 Our counselling recognizes and acknowledges the distinctiveness of the worldview of Indigenous Peoples as a crucial protective factor as well as highlights its importance as a central feature of working with First Nation clients.
 LMCAAS regards therapeutic work with First Nations to be a unique area of specialized service requiring our counsellors to have a history of first-hand work and counselling experience working with diverse First Nations community and working experiencign working with those who have a First Nations worldview and who are from culture.
 As such, we require our therapists to have at least ten years of living and working experience within First Nation Communities.

-Whether you are young or old our therapist will provide mental health support for you or your family member through times of crisis and distress.
+Whether you are young or old I will provide mental health support for you or your family member through times of crisis and distress.
 If you find yourself in crisis, experiencing mental health or distress you can receive clinical counselling.
 Our master-level pre-approved Mental health Clinician is Health Canada FNIHB is approved to provide services to you.
 Rey Singh is a master-level Social Worker, Psychotherapist, Clinical Counselling Hypnotherapist and Indigenous Trauma Specialist.
 This service is available to you by office sessions at our downtown London office, or on-line.
 Our services are offered to you during times of crisis, emotional or psychological turmoil, family breakdown or crisis.
 Rey will provide you therapeutic support through these times and provide you with coping skills to manage stress, anxiety or depression.
 We will assist you to access greater community support and enhance your ability to manage crisis.
 This service is highly confidential and all fees are covered.
 Services are offered to London, On.
 Support is ongoing as required.

 Indian Residential School Resolution Health Support Program